ColmBhandal/k_jupyter_poc/README.md

 ## Installation

 The installation assumes you have ``K`` installed and also ``python3``.
+It also assumes that you've aliased ``python3`` as ``python`` e.g. see [here](https://askubuntu.com/questions/320996/how-to-make-python-program-command-execute-python-3).
 Since this is a POC only, it has only been published to test PyPi.
 To install as a user, do:

 ```
 pip install --index-url https://test.pypi.org/simple/ k_jupyter_poc